-Child neglect: The failure to properly care for a child.
-This can include failure to provide enough food, shelter, clothing or appropriate supervision.
-It can also include failing to provide adequate education (educational neglect) or medical care (medical neglect).
+Child Neglect: The failure to properly care for a child.
+This can include failure to provide enough food, shelter, clothing, or appropriate supervision.
+It can include failure to provide adequate education or medical care.
 It can also include alcohol or drug use.

 Child Protective Services Worker: The person from the county or city child protective agency (In New York City this is New York City Children’s Services) who investigate charges of child abuse and child neglect.

-Citation or Cite: A group of numbers and letters used to identify and locate a previously decided case in a law casebook.
+Citation or Cite: A group of numbers, letters, and names used to identify a previously decided legal case.

-Commit: The power of a court to order a person to a correctional institution, mental hospital or juvenile reformatory.
+Commit: The power of a court to order a person to a correctional institution, mental hospital or juvenile facility.